Nanocrystalline material

 A nanocrystalline (NC) material is a polycrystalline material with a crystallite size of only a few nanometers.
 These materials fill the gap between amorphous materials without any long range order and conventional coarse-grained materials.
 Definitions vary, but nanocrystalline material is commonly defined as a crystallite (grain) size below 100 nm.
-Grain sizes from 100–500 nm are typically considered "ultrafine" grains.
+Grain sizes from 100 to 500 nm are typically considered "ultrafine" grains.

 The grain size of a NC sample can be estimated using x-ray diffraction.
 In materials with very small grain sizes, the diffraction peaks will be broadened.
 This broadening can be related to a crystallite size using the Scherrer equation (applicable up to ~50 nm), a Williamson-Hall plot, or more sophisticated methods such as the Warren-Averbach method or computer modeling of the diffraction pattern.
 The crystallite size can be measured directly using transmission electron microscopy.

 Synthesis

 Nanocrystalline materials can be prepared in several ways.
 Methods are typically categorized based on the phase of matter the material transitions through before forming the nanocrystalline final product.